Mikhail Trilisser: OGPU

-In 1926, Trilisser became Vice-Chairman of the OGPU.
+In 1926, Trilisser became vice-chairman of the OGPU.

 In October 1929, he was ousted from the foreign department of the OGPU, and was replaced by Artur Artuzov.
 Trilisser was dismissed for attacking his boss, Genrikh Yagoda, behind his back at a Party meeting — a breach of protocol.

 Trilisser was possibly associated with Georgy Chicherin.
-In Paris, Chicherin and Trilisser may have organized a Soviet subsidy to Nicholas Roerich's expeditions in Central Asia.
+In Paris, Chicherin and Trilisser may have organized a Soviet subsidy for Nicholas Roerich's expeditions in Central Asia.

 In 1930, Stalin had him transferred to the Workers and Peasants Inspection of the RSFSR as deputy commissar.
 In 1934–35, he was representative of the Soviet Control Commission in the Far East.

 Comintern and NKVD

 Replacing Osip Pyatnitsky, on 10 August 1935, Trilisser was appointed a member of the Executive Committee of the Comintern, and became head of its Department of International Relations (OMS), which handled subsidies to foreign communist parties.
 Trilisser adopted the pseudonym, Mikhail Aleksandrovich Moskvin.
 When Stalin queried this, his deputy Lazar Kaganovich explained that it was "because his surname is known as that of an NKVD functionary".
 Trilisser developed ciphers to disguise Communist activities.
 His tasks as a Comintern member appear to have been those of a policeman rather than a communist agitator, including the recruitment of NKVD agents overseas and the kidnapping or assassination of various Soviet emigres, Comintern members and other 'enemies of the people'.
-Another of Trilisser's tasks was to recruit Soviet covert couriers to supply funds, training, and political support to various overseas communist movements deemed sympathetic to the Soviet Union.
+Another of Trilisser's tasks was to recruit covert couriers to supply funds, training, and political support to various overseas communist movements deemed sympathetic to the Soviet Union.
 In January 1936, he was tasked with verifying loyalty of all the Comintern staff and emigre communists in the USSR.
 By August, he had identified 3,000 possible 'saboteurs, spies, provocateur agents, etc." whose names were passed to the NKVD, also described as a purge of the Comintern.